0xMarvell/auto-shop/README.md

-# Auto Shop (Altschool 2nd semester final exam)
+# Auto Shop

-work in progress ⚠️
+Inventory tool for automobile product store.
+This project helps solidify understanding of OOP in Go.

+## DEMO